DrJessop/yoga-pose/app/Tutorial.md

     return ani, writer
 ```

+This bit of code just creates an animation with the student and instructor coordinates aligned.

 #### Getting required angles

 This function returns an animation object which overlays the student and instructor coordinates, as well as a writer to write to disk.